Normal Community High School: Academics and courses

 Some departments offer Advanced Placement (AP) classes.
 There are classes with several different levels of workload for students of different abilities.
 There are a few honors classes offered by the Science, Mathematics, and English departments.
 They include Biology, Chemistry, Algebra II, Geometry, and English I and II.

 According to the Illinois State Board of Education's online Report Card, 86% of NCHS students in the class of 2012, the most recent class for which the Report Card has information, graduated within four years, down from a peak of 95% in 2010, and 60% were ready for college coursework compared to a 46% average for Illinois high schools.
 The school did not make Adequate Yearly Progress according to the terms of the No Child Left Behind Act.
 Note that Adequate Yearly Progress is difficult to achieve when graduation rates are already very high, as they are for NCHS; the school has not been identified for School Improvement according to the AYP specifications of the Act.

 Athletics and other activities

-Athletic teams representing NCHS have long been nicknamed the "Ironmen."
+The mascot for the athletic teams representing NCHS is the "Ironmen."
+The "Ironmen" mascot came about after a 1934 football game where NCHS went up against Bloomington High School.
+After the game a local reporter called the NCHS team a team of ironmen and the name stuck.
 The school currently plays basketball, football, etc., as a member of the "Big Twelve" Conference along with its crosstown rivals at Normal West, Bloomington High School, and others, although there are presently fewer than twelve teams in the Big Twelve owing to the departures of some schools to conferences with schools more nearly their own size.
 NCHS teams played for many years in the Corn Belt Conference but eventually departed due to school-size issues.